A Fair Loss Function for Network Pruning: Experiments

 \subsubsection{Pruning the Fitzpatrick17k Models}

-We trained a Resnet-34 \cite{resnet} model and a EfficientNet-V2 Medium \cite{tan2021} model for the Fitzpatrick17k task.
-The ROC-AUCs for the medium and dark subgroups of the Resnet-34 model were 0.8190 and 0.7329 respectively.
+We trained a ResNet-34 \cite{resnet} model and a EfficientNet-V2 Medium \cite{tan2021} model for the Fitzpatrick17k task.
+The ROC-AUCs for the medium and dark subgroups of the ResNet-34 model were 0.8190 and 0.7329 respectively.
 The ROC-AUCs for the medium and dark subgroups of the EfficientNet model were 0.8516 and 0.7524 respectively.
+Both models were pruned using target theoretical speedups of 2, 4, 8, 16 and 32.

+The change in ROC-AUC for all tested pruning methods for the Fitzpatrick17k models can be found in Figure \ref{fig:fitz17k}.
 Despite a bias against dark skin tones existing in the original models, we do not see divergent AUC-ROC scores as the theoretical speedup increases.
 The medium skin tone subgroup actually saw greater changes in AUC-ROC due to pruning.
 We only see slight benefits for using performance weighting with the Fitzpatrick17k models.
-Performance weighting increased slightly improved performance after pruning for the ResNet-34 model with AutoBot pruning and the EfficientNet model with AutoBot pruning at lower theoretical speedups.
-It had negligible or detrimental effects for Taylor pruning with both models.
+Performance weighting increased slightly improved performance after pruning for both models with Taylor pruning at lower theoretical speedups and for the ResNet-34 model with AutoBot pruning.
+It had negligible or detrimental effects for all other experiments with the Fitzpatrick17k dataset.

 These results indicate that performance weighting is not an appropriate solution for all datasets and models that exhibit bias.
 The lack of an increasing performance difference between subgroups may indicate that the pruning process was not introducing additional biases in the Fitzpatrick17k models.
 This is in contrast to the CelebA models for which the initial bias was small but grew due to pruning.
-Performance weighting may therefore only mitigate biases that are introduced from the pruning process.
-It will not rectify biases that exist in the model before pruning.
+This difference may be due to the out-of-distribution nature of the Fitzpatrick17k task.
+Not all fairness concerns manifest in the same manner for every dataset.
+Performance weighting may only mitigate biases that are introduced from the pruning process.
+It may not rectify biases that exist in the model before pruning.